 Emergencies impact on the health and well-being of individuals differently.
-Some individuals at Grenfell Campus are resilient and can cope with the effects of an event very quickly and in some instances can volunteer and assist in the response/recovery process.
+Some individuals are more resilient and can cope with the effects of an event very quickly and in some instances can volunteer and assist in the response/recovery process.
 Other individuals may experience immediate and/or delayed reactions to the event.
 Some of the psychological/emotional outcomes could include:

-- Critical incident stress;

-- Grief and loss; and
+- Critical incident stress; - Grief and loss: and

-- Post-traumatic stress.
+Post-traumatic stress.

-Grenfell Campus is committed to ensure that students, staff, faculty and clients are kept well informed as response activities are underway in an effort to mitigate any negative long-lasting effects and to ensure psychosocial services are available to meet their needs.
+The St. John's Campus is committed to ensure that students, staff, faculty and clients are kept well informed as response activities are underway in an effort to mitigate any negative long-lasting effects and to ensure psychosocial services are available to meet their needs.

 The campus can deliver information sessions on the event and any long-term implications; debrief specialized groups regarding impact; and arrange individual counseling and referrals for mental health issues if necessary.
 In this regard, the university can access several counselors, a psychiatrist, psychologist (via Student Wellness and Counselling), the Employee Assistance Program (via Human Resources) and a Critical Incident Stress Management (CISM) team.
-If any occupants of this building require such services, please contact your assigned Environmental Health and Safety Advisor.
+If any occupants of this building require such services please contact your assigned EHS Advisor.